-The Company reports revenue as its proportionate share of the gross amount received from the purchasers before taking into account transportation costs.
-Production taxes are reported separately, and transportation costs are included in lease operating expense in the accompanying condensed consolidated statements of operations.
+The Company reports revenue as its proportionate share of the gross amount received from the purchasers before taking into account gathering, transportation, and treating costs.
+Production taxes and gathering, transportation, and treating costs are reported separately on the accompanying condensed consolidated statements of operations.